rescience-c/articles/README.md

 #### Website update

-To have the new article to appear on the website, you'll need to prepend the newly created bibtex entry (look into the local repository). to the [published.bib](https://github.com/rescience-c/rescience-c.github.io/blob/sources/_bibliography/published.bib) file on the website (you can do it directly from the GitHub interface).
+To have the new article to appear on the website, you'll need to prepend the newly created bibtex entry (look into the local repository) to the [published.bib](https://github.com/rescience-c/rescience-c.github.io/blob/sources/_bibliography/published.bib) file on the website (you can do it directly from the GitHub interface).
 If you previously added the entry to the